cnairi/Matcha/README.md

 Don't hesitate to contact me if you have any question!

 # FEATURES
+Node version :
+Clone the project and run "npm run server" in root folder.
+Then, in another terminal, run "npm run client".
+In your browser, access https://localhost:4000/ and https://localhost:8081/.
+Choose to open the websites even with the security alert (https self signed certificate).

+# FEATURES
 ![Homepage](../master/Previews/Homepage.png)
 <p align="center">Homepage with a slider representing our App philosophy.</p>